The Moray Firth, it might just be coastal perfection…

 Walk: Findhorn and Hopeman Beaches

-Most famous for its off grid eco-community (The Findhorn Foundation) and nearby RAF Kinloss, Findhorn also has a spectacular (but windswept) 7-mile beach.
-The village sits at the mouth of the River Findhorn, which has formed a beautiful bay ringed by mud flats and sand dunes – we spotted a colony of grey seals basking out on the sand!
-Follow the coastal path to village of Burghead at the other end of the bay (stop here for lunch!) and then walk to Hopeman with its row of pretty beach huts.
+Most famous for its off-grid eco-community (The Findhorn Foundation) and nearby RAF Kinloss, Findhorn also has a spectacular (but windswept) 7-mile beach.
+The village sits at the mouth of the River Findhorn, which has formed a beautiful bay ringed by mudflats and sand dunes – we spotted a colony of grey seals basking out on the sand!
+Follow the coastal path to the village of Burghead at the other end of the bay (stop here for lunch!) and then walk to Hopeman with its row of pretty beach huts.
+Read more: our Findhorn to Hopeman walk.

 With a bistro menu that offers up a selection of fancy pieces (Scots for sandwiches) fish n chips, hog roasts and decadent crab and chilli mac & cheese, this is a Moray Firth restaurant worth making a detour for.
 We went for a lunch of small plates – dirty fries (parsley, paprika, chilli & cheese) a wild mushroom bruschetta, amazing pasta nachos with an arrabbiata dip (this was a brilliant dish – so unique) and carrot and onion bhajis – but I wanted to try everything on the menu.
 The Bothy Burghead also do evening meals – I’d love to go back!
 Highly recommended.